NERC-COVID19-DigitalEnvironmentSprint/ParksInThePandemic_NERCHackathonFour-VisualisingRisk/README.md

 The variable importance plot of our random forest model (above) indicates that temperature was the most important predictor of Google park visit trends, followed closely by rain.
 Day of the week was also important - probably indicating that whether it’s a weekend effects park visits a lot!
 The social science data had a subtler effect on model estimates, but were nonetheless important

-***Our approach here is VERY preliminary, there will be bugs due to our time constraints and it needs a LOT of refinement - our main goal was to produce a very preliminary forecast that we could visualise in the app***
+***Our approach here is very preliminary, there will be bugs due to our time constraints and it needs a lot of refinement - our main goal was to produce a very preliminary forecast that we could visualise in the app***

 ### Our Approach: Front-end